More than 5.8 million displaced people have fled their homes since the recent outbreak of conflict in Iraq in 2014.

 "The Iraqi children, women and men who are eagerly waiting to return home are our motivation.
 We know that they need UNMAS support to be able go back home.
 We keep that in mind in every effort we make, whether in mobilizing resources, providing training to the Ministry of Interior, issuing contracts and grants, providing risk education in IDP camps or removing IEDs.” - UNMAS Iraq Senior Programme Manager, Pehr Lodhammar.

-UNMAS hard work and dedication to secure the environment and protect communities in Iraq would have not been possible without the strong support of the Governments of Australia, the Czech Republic, Denmark, Estonia, the European Union, Finland, Germany, Italy, Japan, Luxembourg, Portugal, Republic of Korea, and the United Kingdom.
-Since inception, UNMAS has secured $104M of which $71M was secured in 2017.
-In 2018, UNMAS has $42.8M in secured and pledged funds and is seeking an additional $216M to support survey and clearance, risk education and capacity enhancement of Government as well as support the Recovery and Resilience Programme.
+UNMAS hard work and dedication to secure the environment and protect communities in Iraq would not have been possible without the strong support of the Governments of Australia, Belgium, Canada, the Czech Republic, Denmark, Estonia, the European Union, Finland, France, Germany, Italy, Japan, Luxembourg, the Netherlands, New Zealand, Norway, Portugal, Republic of Korea, Slovakia, Sweden, and the United Kingdom.
+Since inception, UNMAS has secured $240 million.
+In 2021, UNMAS has $13 million in secured funds and is seeking an additional $47 million to support survey and clearance, explosive ordnance risk education, and technical support to the Government to contribute to the safe, dignified, and voluntary return of IDPs, as well as provide a safe environment for all Iraqis.